eduardo-w-bandeira/databarn/README.md

 print(anchor.position, anchor.is_link, anchor.text)
 ```

-## What's the Purpose of a Data Carrier
+## What's the Purpose of a Data Carrier?
 A data carrier is a quick way to create an object that stores named values, which is useful for passing data between functions.
 Instead of using a tuple with the values, you can name the values and access them through obj.attr.
 This approach improves code readability by providing a Pythonic way to access values using descriptive field names instead of integer indices.
 For example:

 ```Python